korzyk123/discord-bot-template/README.md

 ## Usage

-All slash commands are defined in `cmds/commands.go` using built-in `CommandDefinition` struct
+All slash commands are defined in `cmds/commands.go` using the built-in `CommandDefinition` struct

+Examples:

-Slash command with interaction response
+A command with interaction response
 ```go
 {
     Command: &discordgo.ApplicationCommand{